 You're in.
 So, what's next?

-Your place at UConn is secured by completing your Reply Form found in your applicant portal and submitting the $300 non-refundable enrollment deposit fee by May 1 (Storrs main campus) or June 1, 2020 (for students attending a UConn regional campus).
-If you are admitted after May 1, your deposit is due within two weeks of the date marked on your acceptance letter.
-You may do so online using a credit card or electronic check.
+Your place at UConn is secured by completing your Reply Form found in your applicant portal and submitting the $400 non-refundable enrollment deposit fee by May 1.
+If you are admitted after May 1, your deposit fee is due within two weeks of the date marked on your acceptance letter.

 Submit the FAFSA

 Students who wish to apply for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 For the best possible financial aid package, the FAFSA must be received by the Federal Processor by UConn's on-time deadline of February 15, 2021.
 Financial aid is unavailable for international students.